thesteau/Portfolio-Cloud-API-Application/README.md

 domain = ''
 algorithms = [""]
 ```

-## Cloud hosting
-The project utilizes the Google Cloud Platform (GCP) to host and process API specific transactions.

-## API Specification
-Please see the "API SPEC.pdf" file to view details on this REST API

-The following REST conventions are supported:
-* GET
-* POST
-* PATCH
-* PUT
-* DELETE

 ## Postman Collection
 Feel free to test to API features by launching the Postman test collection and environment.